 About Me

 Windows.
 What an amazing thing.
 Who hasn’t window shopped?
 Who hasn’t walked down a street after the sun has gone down and looked in to the windows of a house before the curtains were drawn?
 Who hasn’t looked out the windows and watched the rain, the snow or appreciate the sunshine.
-Haven’t we all heard the saying “Eyes are windows to the soul.”
+One of my favorite quotes is “Eyes are windows to the soul.”
+This blog will be full of thoughts and insights that to my soul and possibly cause you to reflect on your own soul.

-I live in southwest Montana where the vistas are pretty spectacular.
-One of the things I do lots of is looking out my windows.
 I have a huge window in my living room that has a mountain centered smack dab in the middle.
 I have windows that face north, south east and west.
 I find when I look out the window it is a great way to reflect on life, the world and ponder the possibilities.
-I think windows allow us to connect with our soul.
+I use the spectacular vistas I see when looking out the window to help me clear my mind and provide inspiration.
+I hope you enjoy the view looking out my window and into my soul on this blog

 In the meantime, thank you so much for visiting my site and leaving a footprint.
 I’ve loved your posts about your animals and want to read more.